applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 * Most techniques result in uncorrelated axes.
 * Additional axes can be generated (third, fourth, ...)

-## Tools for using ordination in practice: scikit-bio, pandas, and matplotlib
+## Tools for using ordination in practice: scikit-bio, pandas, and matplotlib <link src='098854'/>

 As I mentioned above, polar ordination isn't widely used in practice, but the features that it illustrates are common to ordination methods.
 One of the most widely used ordination methods used to study biological diversity is Principal Coordinates Analysis or PCoA, which is implemented in [scikit-bio](http://scikit-bio.org/)'s [``ordination`` module](http://scikit-bio.org/maths.stats.ordination.html) (among many other packages).